Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Relation between the order of NC and their interactions involved

 \section{Relation between the order of NC and their interactions involved}

-As shown in~\eqref{eq:1nc_general} and~\eqref{eq:2nc_general}, first order NC introduces interactions among NNNs and second order NC introduces interactions between NNNs and fourth-nearest neighbours.
-This behaviour extends for arbitrary order of NC.
+As shown in Eqs.~\eqref{eq:1nc_general} and~\eqref{eq:2nc_general}, the first-order NC introduces interactions among NNNs and the second-order NC introduces interactions between NNNs and fourth-nearest neighbors.
+This behavior extends to arbitrary order of NC.